rebel7580/rebel7580.github.io/MQTT/HomeVision_Discovery_How-to.md

 Flags 6, 7, and 8 as binary sensors,
 and Flags 12, 13, 14, 18, 19, 20, 24, and 25 as sensors.

-Make sure as you add new objects (or remove them from Home Assistant) that you update this file.
+Make sure that, as you add new objects (or remove them from Home Assistant), you update this file.